First Potteries: History

-The company began life as Potteries Motor Traction.
+Potteries Motor Traction

+The business began life in 1898 as a tram operator, the Potteries Electric Traction Company, which quickly acquired even earlier operators dating back to the early 1860s.
+Tram services ended in 1928 and in 1933 the name was revised to Potteries Motor Traction.
 As part of the privatisation of the National Bus Company, PMT Limited was created on 12 December 1986 when it was purchased by its management and employees.
 The team leading PMT's buyout were managing director Mike Moors, traffic manager Steve Ellis, chief engineer Barry Parkinson and company secretary Nigel Barrett.

 Expansion came quickly for PMT, and it had commenced operations outside its traditional North Staffordshire area a little over six weeks prior to purchase from NBC.
 On 25 October 1986, the day bus services in the UK were deregulated, a small outstation was established in the neighbouring town of Crewe.
 This was followed by a venture into Merseyside with the opening of a Red Rider outstation at Moreton on the Wirral Peninsula.
 A small operation in Leeds commenced in 1988, followed a year later by the winning of tenders in the West Midlands.
 This led to vehicles being outstationed at a haulage company's yard in Willenhall.

 On 6 February 1990, PMT purchased the Wirral, Ellesmere Port and Chester operations of Crosville Motor Services from the Drawlane Group.
+PMT also purchased Pennine Blue, serving the Tameside area of Greater Manchester.

+FirstGroup ownership

-PMT was later purchased by Badgerline before they in turn merged with GRT Group and formed FirstBus.
+PMT themselves were purchased by Badgerline in 1994 before they in turn merged with GRT Group and formed FirstBus in 1995.
 The sale including the former Crosville operations in Chester and Wirral.

 A network of services in Chester was acquired through the purchase of ChesterBus in 2007.
 This business was integrated with the existing First Chester & The Wirral which already ran a network of services in these areas.
-The Chester & Wirral operations were sold to Stagecoach Merseyside in December 2012.